Frequently Asked Questions

 All ERUUFians are welcome to join in any of our activities.
 If you are interested in participating in or helping with planning and developing programs, please contact or talk to any member of the team about getting more involved.

-Current team members are: Diane Blount (co-facilitator), Chuck Kimpel (co-facilitator), Rev. Jacqueline Brett (staff partner), Chris Cayer, Becky Ceartas, Chris Folger, Steve Franklin, Dan Grandstaff, P. Quick Hall, Bonnie LaCroix, David Huber, Vincent Licenziato, Mike McLeod, Lutrician (Pat) Callair and Richard Brown.
+Current team members are: Diane Blount (co-facilitator), Chuck Kimpel (co-facilitator), Rev. Jacqueline Brett (staff partner), Chris Cayer, Chris Folger, Steve Franklin, Dan Grandstaff, Bonnie LaCroix, David Huber, Vincent Licenziato, Mike McLeod, Lutrician (Pat) Callair, Patricia Massard, Linda Romero and Jennifer Richards.

 Since the Multicultural Team was established, it has: